-Samavath Mallawarachchi (2011 batch) PhD Student - Texas A&M University
+Samavath Mallawarachchi (2011 batch) PhD Student - Texas A&M University career as an engineer.

-Department of Chemical and Process Engineering, University of Moratuwa was the place which laid the foundation for my career as an engineer.
 The four years spent at the department imbued me with a wide spectrum of knowledge and skills, which prepared me for pursuing a doctoral degree in Biological Engineering.
 At the end of my undergraduate degree, I was able to obtain the gold medal for the highest GPA in DCPE, which I believe is a great achievement.
 During my years as a graduate student, I have been able to engage in research projects in a variety of areas including drug delivery, enzyme kinetics and molecular simulations.
 The fundamentals learned at DCPE allowed me to successfully work over multiple research areas.
-Also, it allowed me to look at the research problems in an engineering perspective and see how research can be applied to provide solutions to real life
+Also, it allowed me to look at the research problems in an engineering perspective and see how research can be applied to provide solutions to real life problems.